-When we shared our sketch of our “Gathering” space with the current owners they were excited just like us.
-They even call this place “The Camp” and have used the term “refuge” when describing what the place means to them.
-They were in awe and said, “We had no idea that we were starting Camp Refuge 18 years ago."
+When we shared our sketch of our “Gathering” space with the previous owners they were excited just like us.
+They even called this place “The Camp” and have used the term “refuge” when describing what the place means to them.
+They were in awe and said, “We had no idea that we were starting Camp Refuge 18 years ago.”

 A - Small Gathering

 B - Dining Pavilion

 F - Treehouse Cottages

 I- Odyssey High Ropes

 N - Kitchen & Laundry